 Newer car parts are significantly less likely to contain asbestos, but even new parts imported from other parts of the world may still use asbestos.
 Many countries have regulated or banned asbestos-containing car parts but others have not, and it’s possible for their imported parts to slip through customs.

-Car restoration enthusiasts should source their parts from reputable manufacturers whenever possible.
+Auto mechanics and car restoration enthusiasts should source their parts from reputable manufacturers whenever possible.

 Avoiding Asbestos Exposure When Restoring Old Cars